Manchester is the largest city in North West England and is viewed by many as both the ‘capital’ of the north of England and the UK’s second city.

 Other major museums and art galleries in Manchester include the Imperial War Museum North at Salford Quays, the Manchester Museum, the People’s History Museum, Manchester Art Gallery, and Whitworth Art Gallery.
 The National Football Museum at Urbis opened in 2012.

-The Odeon is the biggest and most luxurious cinema in Manchester city centre.
+The Vue is the biggest and most luxurious cinema in Manchester city centre.
 Situated within the Printworks complex, it boasts 23 screens including a large IMAX theatre.
-The AMC at the Great Northern is the other city centre multiplex while the Cornerhouse on Oxford Street shows art house and foreign language movies.
+The Odeon at the Great Northern is the other city centre multiplex.
 Cinemas outside the city centre include the Vue at Salford Quays, the Odeon at the Trafford Centre, Cineworld in Ashton-under-Lyne, and Cineworld in Didsbury.

 The Trafford Quays Leisure Village offers a number of excellent attractions including the Chill Factore, an indoor ski resort offering skiing and snowboarding sessions and lessons, and Airkix, an indoor skydiving centre.